Are you looking for health insurance for yourself or your family? If so, it’s probably for one of the following reasons:

 If you do own a small business, you may be thinking that you don’t qualify because you’re a sole proprietor or because there would only be one person enrolled.
 Not so fast!
 The rules have changed, so it’s now easier to sign up for small group coverage than it ever has been before, at least with some insurance companies.

 There’s no longer a requirement that two people enroll, for example.
 If you have two employees (or two owners), you might still be able to purchase small group coverage even if only one person needs it.
-And if you’re a sole proprietor and are married, your spouse is actually considered a co-owner if you file a Schedule C on a joint return, which means you can buy a group plan even if you don’t have any employees.
+And if you’re a sole proprietor with one full-time W-2 employee (even if that employee is your spouse), you can also qualify for group health coverage.

 Each insurance company has slightly different documentation requirements, and the required paperwork varies depending on the business format.
 Download our white paper for more information.